shakti230/Project2018/README.md

 I used the same data which was previously displayed in scatter and box graphs to display in a histogram output.
 Petal length and petal width seem to diverge from the normal distribution.
 I used the histogram grapgh to check the frequency distribution.

 ### Analysis 12 - Display data in a pie chart to show 'Setosa', 'Versicolor' and 'Virginica
-A Pie Chart is a type of plot used to represent the proportion of each category in a categorical data.
+A pie chart is a type of plot used to represent the proportion of each category in a categorical data.
 The whole pie is divided into slices which are equal to the number of categories.

 ### Analysis 13 - Display a boxplot for the entire dataset
 It can be observed that all the plots represent the distribution of dataset with four quartiles.
 In addition, it represents the maximum and minimum value.
 While the dots outside the plot represent outliers.